ScootKit/scnx-docs/docs/scnx/migration-guide.md

   significantly.
 * **AI Credits**: We've improved the packages you can purchase AI credits in.
 They are now more streamlined and more accurately reflect our customers needs.
+* **Marketplace**: Payouts can now only be made by submitting a valid VAT E-Invoice to ScootKit.
+We're working on a better solution.
 * We've also fixed a bunch of bugs and have added a lot of other small features to improve your customer experience.

 ## Plans for the future {#plans}